Was Lin Biao guilty plotting a coup?

 “Whoever drafted the plan had limited knowledge of military tactics and organization.
 For example, the basic strengths of the conspirators were said to be in the Fourth and Firth Air Force Armies, the Ninth, Eighteenth, and Thirty-four Air Force Divisions, the Twenty-first Tank Regiment, and, strangely, the Civil Aeronautics Administration.
 Thus, the estimate of the author of the plot was that no more than half a dozen military units would support the coup.
 It is difficult to imagine that Lin, who had commanded a million troops and had intricate knowledge of the requirements of every military situation, would accept such an estimate of forces as sufficient to carry out a coup.
 It is equally doubtful that Lin would have relied so heavily on the air force to ensure success.”
 (20)

 The plan sought to establish a rival regime in Guangzhou.
 Neither Ding Sheng, the commander of the region, nor Liu Xingyuan, the regional political commissar, were especially connected to Lin Biao, although they had been Chief of Staff Huang Yongsheng’s subordinates since he was from Guangzhou.
 When Mao sought to shore up support against Lin Biao and Huang Yongsheng, Mao toured Guangzhou to speak with Ding Sheng.
-It was Ding Sheng that Mao trusted to “test the wind” with Ding Sheng’s subordinates, asking him to gather opinions to the question: “what.. if Huang Yongsheng [Lin Biao’s Chief of Staff] were ousted?”
+It was Ding Sheng that Mao trusted to “test the wind” with Ding Sheng’s subordinates, asking him to gather opinions to the question: “What… if Huang Yongsheng [Lin Biao’s Chief of Staff] is ousted?”
 Although shocked by Mao’s questions and statements, Ding Sheng states, “After that, we went to the Dishuidong at Shaoshen to write down what Mao had said.
 Then we returned to our provinces to transmit the major points of Mao’s talks.”
 (21) In addition, in the fall and winter of 1970 to 1971, there was reported opposition to Lin Biao’s leftist economics in Guangzhou.
 Lin Biao was associated with a renewed Maoist economic push to rebuild the collective economy, reinvigorate the people’s communes, and “learn from Dazhai,” a model Maoist community.
 There was a warning in the Guangzhou press about the “mentality of stagnation, of pessimism and of the attitude that one cannot achieve anything of significance,” and also, “a false pride and self-satisfaction,” which could “prevent people really learning from the Dazhai example.”
 (22) Guangzhou was the scene of opposition to Lin Biao’s efforts to rebuild the collective economy.
 Hardly a good place for Lin Biao to set up shop for a rival Central Committee.
 It says a lot that both Ding Sheng and Liu Xingyuan retained their posts in the post-Lin Biao period.
 The only supporter Lin Biao had in the region was Gu Tongzhou, the regional Air Force Chief of Staff, and a paltry one hundred personnel of the Guangzhou fighting detachment supposedly associated with the “joint fleet” of the coup.
 To account for this obvious disconnect between the Outline and reality, some versions of the narrative sought to reinterpret Guangzhou not as the headquarters of the rival regime as the Outline states, but claim Guangzhou was to be used as a springboard to flee to Hong Kong.
 (23) This effort to make the Outline seem more plausible should tell us just how implausible the literal letter of the Outline is.
 And, the same problems remain.
 This casts doubt that either Lin Biao or Lin Liguo or anyone with close knowledge of Lin Biao’s loyalty network had much to do with writing the Outline.
 This likely even precludes the circle around Lin Liguo who are alleged to have been ordered to write the plan.
 Surely they would have been expected to know something of the relative strengths and weaknesses of Lin Biao’s support outside Beijing if they were entrusted to write a plan for a coup.
 Qi Jin speculates that Lin Liguo may have asked his associates to begin making plans for various plots against Mao.
 She speculates that Lin Liguo’s subordinates were caught in a bind.
 They were not serious about a coup or killing Mao, but they also could not refuse the order of their patron.
 The Outline, so she speculates, should be seen as an attempt to appease their boss, but not as a serious plan.
 Although a better explanation than the official account, it still does not make sense.
 Again, it still does not explain the vast disconnect between reality and the Outline.
 Surely they would have had some knowledge on which to produce a plan.
 They would not randomly decide on Guangzhou as the location of the new rival regime.
 The lack of knowledge about Lin Biao’s actual strength suggests that the Outline was written by someone who was further away from Lin Biao and Lin Liguo.
 It also suggests that the author was not sophisticated enough to foresee this glaring problem in the document.

 Similarly, the plans for the assassination of Mao contained in the Outline and confessions have an adventure book, James Bond quality.
 Mao was to be killed in very exotic ways.
 Numerous plans to assassinate Mao were produced, including one to flamethrower his train.
 Another to use heavy anti-aircraft guns to fire point-blank at the train.
 Inquiries about chemical weapons were allegedly made also.
 There was one plan to simply use a pistol, but the majority of the plans are overly complicated and obviously impractical with many factors out of the assassin’s control, with numerous points where things could backfire.
 These plots are not the work of a serious military mind.
 It hardly seems that Lin Biao, if he were out to kill Mao, would entrust such a delicate operation to such amateurs.
 Instead, like the coup story, the assassination allegations seem doubtful.
 (24) There is also the another part of the Outline that stands in need of clarification: